A review of Velassaru Maldives, a relax and chic island ideal for perfect Maldives holidays

-Returning to the Maldives never stops getting exciting for me.
+Returning for another Maldives holiday never stops getting exciting for me.
 But when you actually return to the same hotel, because you really really loved it (namely when you have 100+ to choose from) it means something.
 And Velassaru Maldives, which is a member of Small Luxury Hotels of the World really has a special place in our hearts.

 After an overnight flight with a quick stopover in Doha (with Qatar Airways, obviously because double BA tier points) – the flight times are actually coordinated so you leave in the evening and arrive to Male Airport, in the capital of the Maldives early morning – we arrived in under 12 hours.
 We were met by the local Sovereign concierge, who helped us with the luggage and the handover to the hotel boat team, who very quickly directed us to the appropriate pier just outside the airport.
 And in 30 minutes by speedboat… guess where we arrived?